7ombie/textmode/docs/README.md

 Note: Both arguments are optional, defaulting to `80` and `25` respectively.

-Note: The rationale for the defaults is beyond the scope of this readme.
+Note: The rationale for the defaults is beyond the scope of this README.

 Naturally, a textmode element must be appended to the DOM to be visible: